gautamtata/blog/content/posts/2019-03-03-intro-to-neural-networks.md

 ---
-title: "How to get a job: Getting your resume ready"
+title: "How to get a job in tech: Getting your Resume Ready"
 date: "2020-03-11T12:00:00.000Z"
 dateModified: "2020-03-11T12:00:00.000Z"
 template: "post"